Bloxdy/code-api/README.md

  * @param {string} soundName - Can also be a prefix.
 If so, a random sound with that prefix will be played
  * @param {number} volume - 0-1.
 If it's too quiet and volume is 1, normalise your sound in audacity
  * @param {number} rate - The speed of playback.
 Also affects pitch.
 0.5-4.
 Lower playback = lower pitch
+ * Good for varying the sound.
+E.g. item pickup sound has a random rate between 1 and 1.5.
  * @param { {
  *     playerIdOrPos: PlayerId | number[]
  *     maxHearDist?: number